Humza-Waseem/DailyOpenCourt/README.md

 If you have video files for feedback:

-1. Create a folder with video files
+1. Create a folder with video files in the `backend/` directory
 2. Edit `backend/load_videos.py` and update the folder path at the bottom
 3. Run:
 ```bash
 python load_videos.py
 ```

----

-## 🌐 API Configuration

-### Backend API Base URL:

-The frontend connects to the backend at `http://localhost:8000/api/`

-If you need to change this:
-1. Look for API configuration in `frontend/src/` directory
-2. Update the base URL in the axios or API configuration file

 ---